ArtemChebotko/cassandra4-repair/step4.md

 (on the same node it is executed on, but also on another node with a `--force` option).

-✅ Run the following command on the console of Node2 to see the repair you just performed (withouth the `--all` flag you would only see currently-running repairs):
+✅ Run the following command on the `Cassandra-2` node to see the repair you just performed (withouth the `--all` flag you would only see currently-running repairs):
 ```
 ### cassandra2